SevenworksDev/buff-it/README.md

 username = Geometry Dash Username
 password = Geometry Dash Password (No GJP)
-userid = Your User ID, Get it from GDBrowser.
+accountid = Your Account ID, Get it from GDBrowser.
 comment = Comment to spam.
+percent = Percentage for the comments.
 timeout = Timeout in milliseconds (25000 is reccomended)

 # Installing packages for the Bot and running it.